jindrichmynarz/dissertation/parts/ground_truth.md

 There are inherent downsides in our assumptions about the ground truth we used.
 The assumption that the awarded bidder is the best match for a contract is fundamentally problematic.
 We have to rely on contract awards only, since we do not have explicit evaluations of the awarded bidders after finishing the contracts.
+Lack of post-award data is common in public procurement:

+> *"With a few exceptions such as Italy and Estonia, no government publishes information on contract implementation, making it impossible to know what happens after the contract is awarded — for example, did the suppliers deliver on time and budget?"* [@Mendes2017]

 Nor do we have any other relations between bidders and contracts in our dataset.
 However, profiles of contracting authorities link contracts with all bidders that submitted a valid bid.